Northumberland Gardens Tour

 Belsay Hall, Castle and Gardens and Whalton Manor

 Belsay Hall, Castle and Gardens will be our first visit today.
 The stone for the house was quarried on site, leaving ravines which were transformed into a Grade I Quarry Garden.
 An unusual experience with interesting planting opening out to the ruins of the former dwelling.
-We then visit Whalton Manor, owned by Penny Norton.
-This is a charming English country house garden, designed by Edwin Lutyens who was assisted by Gertrude Jekyll.
+We then visit Whalton Manor, this is a charming English country house garden, in part designed by Edwin Lutyens who was assisted by Gertrude Jekyll

 On seven night holidays, there is a free day for you to explore the local area or to relax in the Country House.
 There are fantastic walks right on the doorstep and our Discovery Points are ready to make the most out of your stay - there are plenty of maps and a selection of the best tried and tested walking and cycling routes to use, as well as local weather forecasts and public transport options too – plus those all important personal insights on things to spot, places to stop, and things to do along the way.

 Cragside is a large Victorian estate created by the great industrialist and inventor Lord William Armstrong, who planted over seven million trees and shrubs.
-We then visit Bide-A-Wee, a unique garden created over the last quarter of century out of a sandstone quarry.
-Within the garden is the National Collection of Centaurea.
+We then visit Stanton Fence contemporary country garden designed by RHS Chelsea Gold Medal winner, Arabella Lennox-Boyd

 Alnwick Garden and Howick Hall